Climbing to the Top of the ATLAS 13 TeV data: Event selection, statistical analysis and systematic uncertainties

 Hadronic jets were reconstructed either from calorimeter energy-deposit clusters, referred to as topological cell clusters~\cite{PERF-2014-07}, or from combined information from the calorimeters and the inner detector.
 The latter was assembled by a dedicated particle-flow algorithm~\cite{PERF-2015-09} used for most of the latest measurements.
 The jet constituents were then clustered with the anti-$k_t$ algorithm~\cite{Cacciari:2008gp, Cacciari:2011ma}, using a radius parameter $R=0.4$, to form so-called \enquote{small-$R$ jets} (or simply \enquote{jets} in the following).
 Kinematic requirements on such small-$R$ jets include a minimum \pt\ of 20 or 25~\GeV and $|\eta|<4.5$ (although most analyses restrict jets to $|\eta|<2.5$).
 A cut was imposed on the JVT output for jets reconstructed within the acceptance of the inner detector and below a \pt\ threshold of 60~\GeV, to reduce the contamination from jets not coming from the hard interaction (\pileup jets).

-In addition, analyses targeting particularly high-momentum or \enquote{boosted} top quarks that decay hadronically, with decay products that are highly collimated and thus difficult to reconstruct as separate small-$R$ jets, relied on the clustering of calorimeter energy deposits, or the reclustering of small-$R$ jets~\cite{Nachman:2014kla}, into larger-radius jets, with the $R$ parameter typically set to 1.0.
+In addition, analyses targeting particularly high-momentum or \enquote{boosted} top quarks that decay hadronically relied on the reconstruction of larger-radius jets.
+Such boosted top quarks are characterised by decay products that are highly collimated and thus difficult to reconstruct as separate small-$R$ jets.
+Jets with larger-radius jets, with the $R$ parameter typically set to 1.0, were then built by either directly clustering calorimeter energy deposits or by reclustering of small-$R$ jets~\cite{Nachman:2014kla}.
 Such large-$R$ jets were then tagged, relying on jet substructure variables, and grooming procedures based on trimming or soft-drop were applied~\cite{Krohn:2009th, Dasgupta:2013ihk, Larkoski:2014wba, JETM-2018-06} to mitigate the effect of \pileup and the underlying event.

 To identify jets originating from $b$-quarks, dedicated $b$-tagging algorithms were implemented and calibrated.
 Several gradually improved implementations were used by ATLAS \RunTwo analyses, all relying on ML techniques based mainly on secondary-vertex reconstruction and charged-track impact parameter measurements~\cite{FTAG-2018-01,FTAG-2019-07}.
 For each tagger, a certain number of working points were defined, characterised by $b$-tagging efficiencies between 85\% and 60\% and increasing rejection power against $c$-jets (between 2 and ${\sim}40$) and light-flavour jets (between 40 and ${\sim}1000$).